Domestic Violence Lawyers in San Francisco

 Domestic violence cases rarely exist in a vacuum, they often unfold at the same time as divorce or child custody disputes.
 A restraining order can reshape nearly every aspect of your family law case, from parenting time and custody rights to who remains in the home and even support obligations.

 Beyond the legal consequences, there’s also a very real human toll.
 Allegations of domestic violence can carry stigma, damage reputations, and create long-term barriers in custody or divorce negotiations.
 For victims, the fear and disruption are overwhelming.
-For the accused, even unfounded claims can leave lasting marks unless they are properly addressed.
+For the accused, even unfounded claims can cause lasting harm.

 At Bay Area Law Group, we handle both divorce and domestic violence matters together, ensuring that one case doesn’t undermine the other.
 We coordinate strategy across case files, ensure consistent evidence and arguments, and position your case in the strongest light.
-Whether you need protection or defense, we give you clear, focused advocacy with a calm, strategic approach.
+Whether you need protection or defense, we bring clarity to complicated situations and fight for the best possible outcome.

 And because the outcome of these cases can shape your future for years to come, we don’t leave you guessing.
 We prepare you for hearings, testimony, and every step in the process so you walk into court confident and supported.
-With our team by your side, you’ll have a strong legal partner to safeguard your rights, protect your family, and fight for a fair outcome.
+With our team by your side, you’ll have a strong legal partner to safeguard your rights.

 What to Expect After a DVRO Is Granted